 Our St. Mark YouTube channel features videos of our worship services and other uplifting content being uploaded weekly.

-4. EDGE Youth Community – Instagram & Facebook
+4. St. Mark Youth – Instagram & Facebook

 PreK-12th graders and their families can join us in a variety of ways online!
-Invite the youth in your life to follow our St. Mark EDGE pages for information on daily video check-ins, Zoom youth group meetings, encouraging posts, and more.
+Invite the youth in your life to follow our St. Mark EDGE pages for information on video check-ins, Zoom youth group meetings, encouraging posts, and more.
 Search @stmark_edge on Instagram, follow “St. Mark Youth” on Facebook, or join the group “EDGE – St. Mark Youth” on Facebook.
 PreK-5th grade families can join the SMASH kids group on Wednesdays at 7:00pm for "Fort Family Night" through Zoom or Facebook Live, and EDGE 6-12th graders are invited to Zoom Youth Group on Wednesdays from 8-9pm.

 5. Give Online